anggaggaH/site-documentation/docs/tutorial-online-sign-generator/sign-configuration.md

 - Space between element from left to right is **4**
 - If **road-number** and **icon/symbol** placed side by side distance between them is decreased to **3**

 [Scale](https://doc.anggahermawan.com/docs/tutorial-online-sign-generator/overview#sign-scale) is a variable that is used as the basis of calculations to determine width and height when the sign is in the editor and when exported.
 Available in two different format _pixel and mm_.
+Remember that each rule that defined above is only work for Sub-sign 701.1, each sign is almost unique they will have their own rules for each element.

 You can find the function that handle it below here.